 TSP for the Okaloosa CSRM Feasibility Study consists of berm and dune nourishment in the Okaloosa Island and West Destin reaches of the study area.
 In the Okaloosa Island reach (R01 - R15), the plan consists of providing a dune with a crest elevation of 14 feet and a crest width of 10 feet; and a berm with a crest width of 10 feet and a crest elevation of 5.5 feet.
-In West Destin reach (R18 - R32), the plan consists of providing a dune with a crest elevation of 14 feet and a crest width of 10 feet, and a berm with a crest width of 30 feet and a crest elevation of 5.5 feet.
+In West Destin reach (R18 - R32), the plan consists of providing a dune with a crest width of 30 feet and a crest elevation of 5.5 feet.
 No work will occur within the Coastal Barrier Resource Areas (CBRA) units 32 and 32P on the east Destin shoreline.